Joint with zero primitives

 Joint Degrees of Freedom

 Specify the mode of the joint.
-A joint can behave normally or disengaged from the beginning of the simulation, or you can provide an input signal to change its mode during the simulation.
+The joint mode can be normal or disengaged throughout the simulation, or you can provide an input signal to change the mode during the simulation.

-Select a method to specify the mode of the joint.
+Select one of the following options to specify the mode of the joint.
 The default setting is

 Select the composite forces and torques to sense.
 Their measurements encompass all joint primitives and are specific to none.
 They come in two kinds: constraint and total.